On the "adult" side:

 And then, in between these, I've been reading books to stay ahead of my sixth graders for next year.

-how she feels about her best friend, why she doesn't care about school work anymore, and what to do with a girl who bullies her from
+This was a beautiful story of a young girl making peace with who she is, how she feels about her best friend, why she doesn't care about school work anymore, and what to do with a girl who bullies her from the first day of school.
+But more importantly, it's about uncovering some parts of her past which help her understand who she is.
+A very nice book!

 I read this one in an afternoon.
 Although spooky books aren't really my thing, I've found each year, that I have a group of readers who get excited by spooky, ghost-filled books.
 So this year, I expanded my mystery section and created a "Spooky" section.
 This books fits on that shelf.
 It feels like an easy read for many sixth graders, and it has just the right amount of suspense around a cemetery that I think kids will enjoy it.